Explore

 she's crazy as hell and she's not gonna take it anymore, Clint!

-the old Clintster tries his hand at a prison movie, portraying the first successful (allegedly) escapee from the infamous island prison, Alcatraz.
+Here in Escape from Alcatraz, the old Clintster tries his hand at being an outlaw among outlaws within the traditional escapist confines of a prison movie.
+As the film title heavily implies, he portrays what appears to have been the very first successful (allegedly) escapee from that most infamous of infamous island prisons, the big rock known as Alcatraz.
 Fellow cast members include the actor who played Remo Williams, the brit who was the original Prisoner, and that one guy with the droopy face who played the "other" Kramer in that one episode of Seinfeld.

-Clint begins his tour de force as the San Francisco cop with a 70's machismo-sized chip on his shoulder and a Smith & Wesson Model 29 in his shoulder holster.
-Inspector Harold Francis "Dirty Harry" Callahan is an on-the-street inspector who consistently talks thru incessantly gritted teeth, enjoys pissing off his starch-collared superiors and welds big hefty handguns like they were just a natural extension of what makes him so dirty to begin with.
+At the start of the 70's, he begins his tour de force as one of the most iconic figures not only in his career, but also, in the history of all of cinema.
+As a no-holds-barred plain clothes cop from San Francisco who sports a 70's machismo-sized chip on his shoulder and a Smith & Wesson Model 29 in his shoulder holster.
+Inspector Harold Francis "Dirty Harry" Callahan is an on-the-street inspector who consistently talks through incessantly gritted teeth, enjoys pissing off his starch-collared superiors and welds big, hefty handguns like they were just a natural extension of what makes him so dirty to begin with.

 At the outset of the first western movies, the cowboy characters had been categorized between two basic types: Those who wore the white hats, and those who wore the black ones.